 This event will be held under the 2017 SCCA General Competition Rules (GCR) and the latest SCCA Time Trials Rules (TTR) as amended by the SEDIV Time Trials Rules and SEDIV TT Class Rules.
 Further amendments may also be published in these Supplemental Regulations.

 REGISTRATION: Register on www.motorsportsreg.com.
-Payment (Cash, Check, Credit Card?) will be accepted at Registration.
-For questions contact: Tony Ewing (tonyewing@comcast.net).
-Make check payable to “TVR SCCA”.
+Payment (Cash, Check, Credit Card) will be accepted at Registration.
+For questions contact: Delanie Calhoun (delaniecalhoun@gmail.com).
+Make check payable to “AL SCCA”.
 Late entries will be served at Registration, as per the schedule.
 A $50 fee will be charged for any check returned by the bank.
 A full refund will be made if the entry is withdrawn prior to tech.
 A $50 fee will be charged anyone who does not withdraw and is a no-show.

 Event Schedule/Run GroupS: The event schedule or run groups may be changed at the discretion of the Chief Steward, with concurrence by the Race Chair, depending on pre-race entry counts or as needed to accommodate situations that may be encountered during the event.